PM Books

 View Details

-Sprint: How to Solve Big Problems and Test New Ideas in Just Five Days book cover
+Sprint: How to Solve Big Problems and Test New Ideas in Just Five Days by Jake Knapp - Product Management Book Cover

 Agile & Product Development